 Dan Bilzerian Net Worth

-Dan Bilzerian Net Worth: Dan Bilzerian is an American venture capitalist, actor and gambler who has a net worth of $200 million.
+Dan Bilzerian is an American venture capitalist, actor social media star and gambler.
+Dan Bilzerian has a net worth of $200 million.
 Dan Bilzerian became internationally famous thanks to his enormous social media following.
-He has more than 30 million followers on Instagram alone.
+He currently has more than 30 million followers on Instagram alone.
 On social media Dan posts photos and videos of his over-the-top luxurious lifestyle.

 During one particularly legendary event, Dan reportedly won $12.8 million. $10.8 million playing a single game of heads-up, no-limit hold'em, at stakes of $5,000-$10,000.
 After winning, he immediately took a private jet to Mexico to celebrate.
 In that year alone, 2014, he claims to have won $50 million playing poker.
 He also has lost more than $3 million on at least three different occasions.
 He was named the "Funniest Poker Player on Twitter" by Bluff Magazine, and is also the co-founder of Victory Poker.